For expats, Albania is a hidden gem. The country offers everything from modern urban living to small towns seemingly frozen in time.

 The promenade is the nightly gathering spot for quite a big crowd, which will be predominantly successful Eastern Europeans and Tirana’s wealthiest.
 Like Vlora, Saranda offers the ability to network and connect, a significant benefit for the expat entrepreneur.

 Saranda is directly across from the Greek island of Corfu, with a daily ferry service from Saranda’s international port.

 The port is very modern, and Jeff Bezos’ Flying Fox yacht makes a stop every summer to refuel and floats along the Bay for a few days before departing.
 He’s even been seen ashore.

 Saranda relies upon Vlora’s airport and the private medical institutions in Fier.
 There are no international schools.
 The off-season is very quiet, and its location provides a very moderate winter for enjoyable walks along the beach.

-During the summer, Saranda is alive 24-hours a day, with a very dynamic nightlife.
-The remainder of the year, Saranda reverts to its prior life as a quaint fishing village along the coast.
+During the summer, Saranda is alive 24 hours a day, with a very dynamic nightlife.
+For the remainder of the year, Saranda reverts to its prior life as a quaint fishing village along the coast.

 Directly south are the pristine beaches of Ksamil, the Pearl of the Adriatic, nestled within the UNESCO site of Butrint National Park.